 - Your provider will pass special surgical tools through the endoscope to collect a tissue sample or remove a polyp.
 This is done with the help from a video monitor to guide the tools.

 When the exam is finished, the endoscope is slowly retracted through your mouth.
 An endoscopy typically takes 15 to 30 minutes.

 You'll be taken to a recovery area to sit or lie quietly after your endoscopy.
 You may stay for an hour or so.
 During this time, your health care team can monitor you as the sedative begins to wear off.

 Once you're at home, you may experience some mildly uncomfortable symptoms after endoscopy, such as:

 - Sore throat

 Take it easy for the rest of the day after your endoscopy.
-After receiving a sedative, you may feel alert, but your reaction times are affected and judgment is impaired.
+After receiving a sedative, you may feel alert, but your reaction times are affected and judgment is delayed.

-Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.
+Explore Mayo Clinic studies of tests and procedures to help prevent, detect, treat or manage conditions.